 If responders do not administer emergency medical care at the scene, visit an urgent care center or make an appointment with your primary care provider.
 You do not want to postpone seeking medical care because if you wait too long, the opposing party may argue that you did not actually sustain your injuries in the accident.

-Once you have addressed any pressing health concerns and are ready to start building your claim, contact the Law Offices of Joel W. Baruch, P.C.
+Once you have addressed any pressing health concerns and are ready to start building your claim, contact the Law Office of Joel W. Baruch, P.C.
 Call 949-864-9662 to schedule a consultation with a car accident lawyer in Irvine.
 If you want to learn more about personal injury claims in California, visit the USAttorneys website.